Thuzi/admin-asset-lib/README.md

 @import url(https://fonts.googleapis.com/css?family=Open+Sans:400,400italic,600,600italic,700,700italic);
 ```

-There is also the icon font [Font Awesome](http://fontawesome.io) that is used and avalible.
-The css for it is housed directly in the css folder.
+In the typography.less is also the icon font [Font Awesome](http://fontawesome.io) that is used.
 The fonts folder houses the web font files, in the formats .eot, .svg, .ttf, .woff, .woff2, and .otf.